 This activity was planned by and for the healthcare team, and learners will receive 1.0 Interprofessional Continuing Education (IPCE) credit for learning and change.

-This live webinar grants 2.0 required Continuing Education Unit (CEU) points for PCMH Certified Content Experts.
+This OnDemand course grants 2.0 required Continuing Education Unit (CEU) points for PCMH Certified Content Experts.

 * Please note – You must attend the entire program to be eligible for total number of contact hours.